arafat013n/search-filter-demo/README.md

 # search-filter-demo
-A simple search filter for learning purpose
+A simple search filter system for learning purpose